 - Base coat

 The two common mod bit roofing materials are SBS (styrene-butadiene-styrene) and APP (atactic polypropylene).
 The two options involve different installation techniques but yield largely the same results.

 Modified Bitumen vs. Other Flat Roof Types

 Apart from modified bitumen, two common types of flat roofing are the old-school BUR (built-up roof) and EPDM (rubber membrane roof).
 BUR roofs use alternating layers of bitumen and reinforcing fabric, topped with a stone or gravel layer.
 They are affordable but very heavy and difficult to install.
-EPDM is a sturdy single-ply roofing material, light and easy to install and repair.
+EPDM roofing is a sturdy single-ply roofing material, light and easy to install and repair.
 However, EPDM is highly puncture-prone, tends to absorb heat, and costs more than mod bit.
 PVC roofing is another popular option if you are looking for a light colored roofing material that can reflect sunlight.
 TPO roofing is another option to choose from that is notoriously bright white in color and quite durable as well.

 Modified bitumen roofers use two main installation methods: torch-down (hot) or adhesive backing (cold), depending on the type of bitumen: SBS or APP.